-The 1989 film "Glory" told the world the story of Robert Gould Shaw leading the 54th Massachusetts Infantry Regiment, an all African American infantry unit in the Civil War.
+The 1989 film "Glory" told the world the story of Robert Gould Shaw leading the 54th Massachusetts Infantry Regiment, an all Black infantry unit in the Civil War.
 A longtime abolitionist, he led a short but storied career until he died in combat in July 1863.

 Shaw famously led the regiment in an ill-fated frontal assault on Fort Wagner, South Carolina, which protected the approaches to Confederate-held Charleston Harbor.
 Shaw was shot several times and died approaching the fort's parapets.